motomedialab/simple-laravel-audit/README.md

 php artisan vendor:publish --tag=simple-auditor
 ```

+### Obfuscating the IP address for compliance

+You can easily obfuscate IP addresses that are submitted to the database by setting the `SIMPLE_AUDITOR_OBFUSCATE_IP`
+variable in your `.env` file to true.
+This will strip the first two octets of an IP address, ensuring it meets various
+compliance laws, such as GDPR.
+Behind the scenes this switches the default IP address fetcher with an Obfuscated IP fetcher.

 ### Setting the retention duration

 You can define how many days your logs should be kept for by setting the `SIMPLE_AUDITOR_RETENTION` in your `.env` file.